hongpham/Workshop-Protect-your-IoT-fleet/Module 3: Detect a compromised device using cloud-side metrics/README.md

 4. Go back to main AWS IoT console, click on **Secure, Policies, Create**.
 Name your new policy.

 5. Under **Add statements**, type **iot:*** for **Action**, and **'\*'** for **Resource ARN**.
 Check **Deny** box, and click **Create**.

-> Note that this policy only denies all IoT actions.
-If your devices have additional permission to work with others AWS services (for example, permission to Put an item in DynamoDB table), this policy won't deny those permission.
+**Note that this policy only denies all IoT actions.
+If your devices have additional permission to work with others AWS services (for example, permission to Put an item in DynamoDB table), this policy won't deny those permission.**

 <img src="../images/DenyAll.png"/>

 6. Associate this policy with Thing Group that we create earlier.
-Go to **Manage, Thing groups, Security, Edit**.
+Go to **Manage, Thing groups**.
+Click on the Thing Group **IsolatedDevices, Security, Edit**.
 Select the policy that you create earlier, and click **Save**

 <img src="../images/AttachDenyAll.png"/>